sethwhites/sethwhites.github.io/week9.md

 Weeks 8,9, and 10 are a single project split into parts.

-I made it so that you can input data into my server using the website and store data.
+I made it so that you can input data into my server using a web browser and store it.

 Here's the login page where you can input data: